Donald Trump Firing Robert Mueller? Fears On The Rise After Trump Decries Michael Cohen’s FBI Raid

 — Evan McMullin (@Evan_McMullin) April 9, 2018

 There have already been some rumors that Donald Trump is planning to fire Robert Mueller.
-Scott Dworkin, a Democratic strategist and fundraiser and frequent guest on MSNBC, reported earlier this month that White House sources say Trump already has a plan in place for how he will fire Mueller, but has not yet decided when he will do it.
+Scott Dworkin, a Democratic strategist, fundraiser, and frequent guest on MSNBC, reported earlier this month that White House sources say Trump already has a plan in place for how he will fire Mueller but has not yet decided when he will do it.

 .@seanspicer on Cohen Raid: #Trump Should Let Mueller Probe 'Play Out' – 'It's Not About Him' https://t.co/n5UBSHDwek